COVID: India to allow Amarnath pilgrimage despite surge in cases | DW | 26.04.2021

 Over 100,000 tourists have visited Srinagar in the past two months to escape both the heat of the Indian plains and the lockdown.
 This unregulated rush of tourists has propelled the local surge in new infections.

-"Any congregation at this point is a cause for concern because with the way the second wave of the pandemic is accelerating, we can't say when it is going to stop," Anoop Nautiyal, founder of Development for Communities Foundation in Uttarakhand, who has been closely tracking the outbreak at Kumbh Mela in Haridwar, told DW.
+"Any congregation at this point is a cause for concern because with the way the second wave of the pandemic is accelerating, we can't say when it is going to stop," said Anoop Nautiyal, founder of Development for Communities Foundation in Uttarakhand, who has been closely tracking the outbreak at Kumbh Mela in Haridwar.

 "In spite of the government's best efforts to promote COVID-appropriate behavior, what we have seen on the ground, is that it's difficult to implement all of these guidelines when people congregate in such large numbers," he said.